 What specific risk will the SP Desk bear as it relates to load forecasting – inter month or until the prompt month, intramonth risk, day ahead risk?
 Which portion of this risk will be born by EWS Commodity Desk and how will it roll off?
 How will this affect the risk premium that the SP Desk charges?

+Will it hold the weather risk or will it settle based on weather normalized volumes?

 How is information related to actualization of volumes stored and passed on to the SP Desk for it to rebook existing deals and change their forward outlook?

 For small customers that are unmetered, the utility uses proxy site profiles for billing purposes.
 How often does the utility change such proxy site profiles and how does one hedge against it?

+Does the data quality risk affect both the bid/mid/offer curve for the load profile as well as the consumption risk profile?
+If yes, how do we ensure that the data quality risk is not calculated twice?

 Assumptions

-SP Desk will hold all consumption risk including weather, data quality, load profile and consumption including intramonth and day ahead riskSP Desk is going to show a bid/mid/offer curve for both the load profiles and asset profiles.
+SP Desk will hold all consumption risk including weather (not settled yet), data quality, load profile and consumption including intramonth and day ahead risk (based on the latest understanding between the Commodity and SP Desks).

+SP Desk is going to show a bid/mid/offer curve for both the load profiles and asset profiles.

 The premium for load shape risk will be embedded in the bid/offer spread by utilizing an offer load shape for commodity and bid for IAM.

-To send correct pricing signals to Origination, the SP Desk will also show narrowing and/or widening of the bid/offer differential in load shape based on quality of data and deal structure.
+To send correct pricing signals to Origination, the SP Desk will also show narrowing and/or widening of the bid/offer differential in load shape based on quality of data and deal structure (not finalized yet).

 Transactions will be marked at mid, and the mid-offer spread or bid-mid spread will be held back by the site profile desk.
-This value will be periodically recalculated and adjusted as the value changes.
+This value will be periodically recalculated and adjusted as the value changes or as positions are hedged.
 The mid – offer spread for the values associated with consumption savings (negawatts) will be granted to origination.

 Additionally, a consumption premium will reflect the inherent weather risk, consumption risk (total volume), and data quality risk.